ShaquilleLouisa/WordListMaker/README.md

 * Removing Katakana words from Japanese Vocabulary study lists.
 * Shuffling the rows in an Excel file.
 * Generating an Anki deck (Work in Progress).
-* Removing a list of entries from a Japanese Vocabulary Excel file.
+* Removing a list of entries from a Vocabulary Excel file.
+* Removing entries marked in a pdf using this tool.
+* Automaticly shuffling and generating a new pdf after removing words.

 ## How to Use:
 The purpose of this application is to create Japanese vocabulary lists in PDF format, excluding words that have already been memorized.
 Randomized shuffling of the list can enhance the learning process.
 Additionally, checkmarks can be added to the newly created PDF to facilitate the removal of memorized words.